-Assessing the fit of the general model, the bottom row of Table 3 shows a very small difference between the log-likelihoods of the system and SBI approaches to estimating this statistical strategic model.
-Comparing the sum of the log-likelihoods from the SBI estimator to the system log-likelihood, the resulting difference is .0466.11 The tiny differences in realized values confirm that this simplified method is very similar to the full systems estimator.
-With these similarities in mind, we turn to the evidence regarding government
+Assessing model fit, the bottom row of Table 3 shows a very small difference between the log likelihoods of the system and SBI approaches to estimating this statistical strategic model.
+Comparing the sum of the log likelihoods from the SBI estimator to the system log likelihood, the resulting difference is 0.0466.12 Thus, this replication exercise demonstrates a simplified technique for the analysis of currency crises that is both useful and closely mirrors its system equivalent.

-11This result is obtained by subtracting the sum of SBI log-likelihoods from the system log-likelihood.
+12This result is obtained by subtracting the sum of SBI log likelihoods from the system log likelihood.